-To incentivize Saint Anselm College community-based initiatives that will speed campus improvement in the area of diversity and inclusion.
-Funds indicate a targeted, institutional investment designed to encourage cross-campus collaborations to improve diversity and inclusion for long-term community growth.
-Such investment and collaboration flow from our Catholic and Benedictine values.
+To support Saint Anselm College community-based initiatives that enhance diversity and inclusion throughout our campus community.
+The DIIF is a targeted, institutional investment designed to encourage cross-campus collaborations to improve diversity and inclusion for long-term community growth in harmony with our Catholic and Benedictine values.

 At A Glance

-- Eligibility: all faculty, staff, monastic, and student community members.
+Eligibility: all faculty, staff, monastic, and students are eligible to receive funds.

 Administration and Selection

 The funds are administered through the Office for Diversity and Inclusion.
-The review committee is appointed by the Chief Diversity Officer, chaired by a member of the President’s Committee on Diversity and Inclusivity (PCDI) and includes faculty, staff, monastic, and student community members.
+The DIIF review committee is appointed by the Chief Diversity Officer, chaired by a member of the President’s Committee on Diversity and Inclusivity (PCDI) and includes faculty, staff, monastic, and student community members.
 The Diversity Innovation Fund is awarded through a competitive grant application process.
-Not all projects will be funded.
+Not all projects are funded.

 The selection committee invites proposals for funding in the following areas:

-- Dialogue and civil discourse for social equity - Projects that promote dialogue and civil discourse about topics that are directly related to equity and social justice.
+Dialogue and civil discourse for social equity - Projects that promote dialogue and civil discourse about topics directly related to equity and social justice.

-- Integration of local/global diversity - The committee strongly supports proposals that integrate with underrepresented and historically marginalized groups.
+Integration of local/global diversity – Projects that support the integration of underrepresented and historically marginalized groups.

 The selection committee will evaluate each project proposal on the following criteria:

-- Submit proposals with the application cover sheet via email to Diversity & Inclusion Innovation Fund.
+Submit proposals with the application cover sheet via email to Diversity & Inclusion Innovation Fund @ firstname.lastname@example.org.